ophian/ophian.github.io/_posts/2018-12-31-Serendipity-Styx-2.7.0-released.md

   - Improve the Maintenance widget page to display items column-ordered
   - Preparations to allow and replace hidden-category entries by the categorytemplates event plugin, which makes it possible to use categories/entries independently.
   - Various lang constant fixes and improvements, like finding a better name for the MediaLibrary in german [de] language files.
   - Add a new "Zombie Plugin Manager" Clearance Maintenance Spot, to get rid of old, locally outdated and unsynchronized plugins, physically.
-This has a "dependency" twin in ZARATHUSTRA, an upgrade task, which makes (hidden) local plugins upgradeable via Spartacus for the case of being (re-)installed again in future.
+This has a "dependency" twin in ZARATHUSTRA, an upgrade task, which makes (unused) local plugins upgradeable via Spartacus for the case of being (re-)installed again in future.
   - Works on PHP 7.3 readiness

 It might again be a good idea to take the advantage of starting a new copy template before adapting each single theme change to your old copy themes!